openflighthpc/render-server/README.md

   ...
 ```

-### WIP - Integrating with OpenFlightHPC/FlightRunway
+### Integrating with systemd and OpenFlightHPC/FlightRunway

 The [provided systemd unit file](support/render-server.service) has been designed to integrate with the `OpenFlightHPC` [flight-runway](https://github.com/openflighthpc/flight-runway) package.
 The following preconditions must be satisfied for the unit file to work:
 1. `OpenFlightHPC` `flight-runway` must be installed,